AtomicSponge/node-scripts/docbuilder/README.md

 # Changelog

 ## 2.1.0
+- *NOTE* Changes in functionality that breaks previous versions
-- Various improvements to script functionality
+- Various improvements to script functionality - see above
 - Dependencies bump

 ## 2.0.1